 He now held a card that housed one hundred million dollars.

-He did not have to live a hard life anymore or cower

-before anyone's mocking stare.
+He did not have to li ve a hard life anymore or cower before anyone's mocking stare.

 The attendant swiped Trevor's card.

-The terminal beeped and the one thousand and two hundred dollars was successfully paid.
+The terminal beeped and the one thousand a nd two hundred dollars was successfully paid.

-Gee!
-There's real money in it!
+"Gee!
+There's really money in it!"

-The attendant's disdainful expression softened a little, thinking that this poor loser's card might only have that one thousand and two hundred dollar.
+The attendant's disdainful expression softened a little, thinking that this poor los er's card might only have that one thousand and two hundred dollars.

 The attendant took out the card and set it on the counter without looking at it.
 She said coldly, "It's done."
 Trevor's face darkened, but he reined in his temper.

-He thought to himself, 'All the shops around here are owned by my family.

-The attitude of this attendant is heinous.
+He thought to himself, 'All th e shops around here are owned by my family.
+The attitude of this attendant is hei nous.
 I have to tell my sister when I get home.

-Employees like this one are bad for business.
+Employees like this one are bad for business."

-Waiters who look down on customers must be fired!'

 Trevor grabbed his card and put it back in his wallet.

-Then, he picked up the bottles of water and left.
+Then, he picked up the bottl es of water and left.

-This idiot bought the water with the money for his bread.
-Let's see how he will live until next month.
+"This idiot really bought the water with the money for his bread.
+Let's see how he will live until next month."

-Bernard snickered together with his friends.
+Bernard snickered together with friends.